eddiemcnally/kestrel/README.md

 The ./debug directory contains some Python 3 code that was developed to help parse and analyse log files when debugging move generation.

-The build environment is CMake (with some wrapper bash scripts in the src and test directories for running CMake with the relevant compiler options.
+The build environment is CMake.

+To compile:

+mkdir build
+cd build
+cmake .. -G "Unix Makefiles"

 There is a single build variable ENABLE_ASSERTS which will enable various asserts in the code as part of the debug stage.